Table of Contents

 LED lights of various sizes, can be used to light up one’s home and create focal areas.
 One can also opt for LED strings, LED strips, multi-colour LED sticks, floral crystals and waterproof LED lights, for the festive season.

-Lights and flowers
+Lights and flowers for Diwali decor

 Readymade Rangoli platters, with diyas in vibrant colours, are in vogue.
 “Floral rangolis, combined with lights, add a welcoming feel.
 Floating diyas and flower arrangements on the dining table, puja room and at the entrance, are an eye-catching decoration for the Diwali celebration,” maintains Srishti Kapur, floral designer and owner of Floral Art, Mumbai.
 While selecting flowers, restrict it to two colours.
 Combine the flowers with an arrangement of LED diyas, to add a sparkling effect to the home, this Diwali, suggests Kapur.